tjma12/adc-overflow/README.md

 #### 3. Run gen_overflows_condor.sh

 This script will go through the entire process of generating an appropriate condor DAG that should be submit-ready.
 It will generate a directory structure containing log files and executables in the designated output directory.
 All directories and segment lists should be <b> full paths. </b> The padding argument will remove a number of seconds from the end of each science segment.
+The example below uses a 10-second pre-lockloss padding to avoid seeing overflows that result from lock loss transients.
+If you do not want any padding, enter a zero as the last argument.

 Syntax: